binerogroup/documentation/_sources/networking/load-balancer/general-concept/pools.rst.txt

   - Least connections, traffic will end up on the pool members that currently has the least connections.

-  - Round robin, traffic is spread evenly among pool members.
+  - Round robin, spreading traffic evenly among pool members.

   - Source IP, traffic from the same source will end up on the same pool member when possible.
-This is similar to persistence (see below) but a more crude implementation with less guarantees.
-This is generally called affinity.
+This is a form of persistence (see below) but a more crude implementation with less guarantees.
+This is also called affinity.

 - Session persistence will try to ensure that requests from the same